raydot/nailing-the-coding-interview/chapters/02-big-o.md

 ### Food for Thought

 Big O is the kind of topic people either love or hate.
 Some coders like to get down in the weeds on what the subject has to offer, and some avoid it like poison oak.
-If you really want to understand Big O, there are a lot of great resources out the starting with the Wikipedia page on Big O Notation.
+If you really want to understand Big O, there are a lot of great resources out there, starting with the Wikipedia page on Big O Notation.
 If math is your thing, the course that got me to really see the Big O "big picture" is MIT’s "Mathematics for Computer Science" course, which is available for free online in the MIT OpenCourseWare series on YouTube.
 That’s not a beginner course and some prior knowledge of math — specifically algebra and basic calculus — is assumed, but if your goal is to "go there" on Big O, this is just where to go.